 Luckily, there's a few things you can do to avoid GPS issues.
-Most of the time your iPhone can get a good GPS signal in <10 seconds.
+Most of the time your iPhone can get a good GPS signal within 10 seconds or so.
 But if you're having issues, you can try the following:

 - Make sure you're outside; being indoors will greatly degrade the accuracy of your phone's GPS.

 - Let Slopes get a good GPS fix before you turn off cell data or WiFi as those can speed up the acquisition process.

 - Make sure Airplane and Low Power modes are off as they affect the accuracy of your GPS.
 Turn off cell data instead.

 - Try keeping your phone in a different location.
 Some clothing materials really hurt GPS reception, or you might have it under too many layers.

 - Worst case, reboot your phone.
 This is rare, but I've seen it fix poor GPS reception issues.

 If you're running Slopes via an Apple Watch Series 7 or earlier, it is highly recommended you keep your phone with you when you ride to improve GPS accuracy.